-- The average length of service coordination training in 37 states was between 2 and 3 days. - Twenty states mandated service coordination training. - Forty-seven (47%) of the states were in the process of revising or developing service coordination training curricula
+- The average length of service coordination training in 37 states was between two and three days. - Twenty states mandated service coordination training. - Nearly half of the states (47%) were in the process of revising or developing service coordination training curricula.

-The full curricula training survey data report may be found in Appendix D
+The full curricula training survey data report may be found in Appendix D.

-A finance report was completed in March 2001 by Sue Mackey Andrews, which combined information from the Research and Training Center Part C survey and parent leader survey along with data from a separate national survey sponsored by the IDEA Infants and Toddler Coordinators Association.
-These studies were closely coordinated to avoid duplication.
-The finance survey data report may be found in Appendix B.
+An analysis of fiscal policies was completed in March 2001 by Sue Mackey Andrews, which combined information from the Research and Training Center Part C survey and parent leader survey along with data from a separate national survey sponsored by the IDEA Infants and Toddler Coordinators Association.
+These studies had been closely coordinated to avoid duplication.
+These data were used to develop a report on service coordination policies and models, which may be found in Appendix C.

-Activity 1.8 Write up family guide
+Activity 1.8 - Write up family guide